yadneshgit2000/ysuite/README.md

 ```

 - Place the whole folder named ysuite under htdocs
-### Very Very Important (Its not possible to send zip file which includes .js files)
-> Rename the file named "index.txt" --> "index.js"
 - Open Xampp Control Panel and start apache and mysql server
 - Make sure connecting with intenet just in the start in order to load bootstrap links and scripts, cdn links until gets stored in the cache.
 - Run the application on browser at http://localhost/ysuite